The Governor General of Canada

 Roland Michener (1967-1974)

 With his white mustache, stocky build and jolly laugh, Roland Michener (1900-1991) fit the stereotypical image of an old-time governor general.
-A longtime Tory politician who served as Speaker of the House from 1957 to 1962, he was made governor general after his retirement from politics.
+A longtime Tory politician who served as Speaker of the House of Commons from 1957 to 1962, he was made governor general after his retirement from politics.

 Robert Taschereau (1967)

-If a governor general dies in office, the Chief Justice of the Supreme Court takes over.
 Chief Justice Taschereau (1896-1970) served as acting governor general for a month in 1967 following the death of Georges Vanier.

 Georges Vanier (1959-1967)

 A decorated soldier from World War I (1914-1918), General Vanier (1888-1967) was an acclaimed war hero who had survived multiple serious injuries on the battlefield.
 After the war, he served in numerous diplomatic posts, including U.N. ambassador.
 Weak and infirm at the time of his appointment, he died in office.
+A devout Catholic, the Ottawa archdiocese proposed him for sainthood in 1990.

 Vincent Massey (1952-1959)

 The first Canadian to serve as governor general of Canada, Vincent Massey (1887-1967) was chosen, in part, because his refined, aristocratic manner was seen to help the transition from British lords.
-Born into a wealthy capitalist family, Massey served his country as ambassador to Britain and later the United States before becoming GG.
+Born into a wealthy capitalist family, Massey served his country as ambassador to Britain and later the United States before becoming a history-making GG.

 The Viscount Alexander (1946-1952)